 The greatest safety threat to expats in Qatar is road travel.
 Traffic fatalities are among the leading causes of death in the country.
 Speeding, disobeying basic traffic laws and poor driving standards are often blamed for the high accident rate.
-Poor visibility during sandstorms also poses threats to drivers and when travelling out to the desert, it’s best to travel in a group in vehicles with four-wheel drive.
+Poor visibility during sandstorms also poses threats to drivers, and when travelling out to the desert, it’s best to travel in a group in vehicles with four-wheel drive.

-When driving in Qatar, we strongly urge expats to be vigilant of other vehicles and always abide by the rules of the road.
+When driving in Qatar, we strongly urge expats to be vigilant and aware of other vehicles and always abide by the rules of the road.
 In the event of an accident, seek healthcare assistance by dialing 999 for an ambulance.